common-workflow-library/legacy/README.md

 [![Build Status](https://travis-ci.org/common-workflow-language/workflows.svg?branch=master)](https://travis-ci.org/common-workflow-language/workflows)

-"CWL Tools & Workflows" is the community's best practices for CWL tools and workflows description.
+"CWL Tools & Workflows" is the community's best practices for CWL tool and workflow descriptions.

 To submit a new workflow or tool description please make a pull request against this repository.